 — Maureen —

-The Ingredients
+Key Ingredients

 - Chow Mein Noodles.
 If you can’t find chow mein noodles, spaghetti noodles (which are also made with eggs and wheat flour) make a good substitute.
-Our store also has a variety of thin noodle called “stir fry noodles” that works well in this chow mein recipe.
+Our grocery store also has a variety of thin noodle called “stir fry noodles” that works well in this chow mein recipe.

 - Broccoli Slaw.
 Broccoli slaw is a fantastic ingredient to use in stir fry recipes like this one!
 It’s an easy way to incorporate oodles of veggies without the added prep work.
 (No broccoli slaw at your store?
 Swap it for shredded cabbage or other veggies you enjoy.)